The validity of a handwritten will depends largely on the state.

 Standard wills and holographic wills have different witness requirements

 A will is a legal document that explains how your property will be distributed after you die.
 A holographic will sounds like the opposite of what it is.
 Far from fancy or technologically advanced, it is a will at its most basic — written by hand.

 Self-written wills are typically valid, even when handwritten, as long as they’re properly witnessed and notarized, or proven in court.
 A handwritten will that is not witnessed or notarized is considered a holographic will.
 Not all states accept holographic wills.

-Sometimes a handwritten will can be hard to decipher, since the reason someone might hand-write a will to begin with is because they’re in a dire situation — trapped under a tractor or stranded alone in the wilderness, for example.
+Sometimes a handwritten will can be hard to decipher, since the reason someone may hand-write a will to begin with might be because they’re in a dire situation — trapped under a tractor or stranded alone in the wilderness, for example.
 But even when created out of necessity close to death, a handwritten will won’t always be permissible in a court of law.

 When you die, probate — the process of proving the will and executing it — begins.
 To be valid, a holographic will typically needs to be handwritten by the testator (the person making the will) in its entirety.
 Typed wills are usually not considered holographic wills, which should contain the same contents of a normal will.

 Build a legacy for your family.
 Get your estate plan right.

 With Policygenius, you can create a tailored will using attorney-approved tools, without the attorney price tag.

 A declaration of who you are and an affirmation of the contents of the will and that you wrote them with a sound mind.